-We've launched a new Online Stroke Activities Hub, which can help support you in your recovery no matter how long you've been living with stroke.
+Join our online activities, which can help support you in your recovery - however long you’ve been living with stroke.

-From support groups to social quizzes, our online activities are a great way to meet new people, feel more supported and increase your confidence.
+The sessions are a great way to meet new people, feel more supported and can help increase your confidence.
 All from the comfort of your own home.